 Participants in the training Roles of participants in IPMP Training content Cost US\$ National level institutions a.
 MAAIF b.
 NARO c.
 MoH d.
 NEMA e.
 ACB f.
 DEOs g.
 Private sector. a.
 Providing capacity and policy guidance and/or oversight for IPMP implementation; b.
 Monitoring and evaluation of IPMP implementation; c.
 Providing logistical and technical support for training; d.
 Monitoring of IPM inputs supply by the dealers; and e.
-Monitoring illegal stock of pesticides in boarder regions of Uganda. a.
+Monitoring illegal stock of pesticides in boarder maximum of language a.
 General overview of the project; b.
 Roles of IPMP stakeholders; c.
 Institutional IPMP supportive roles in IPMP implementation; d.
-IPMP and environmental and social management pesticide regulation on: i. imports, ii. transportation, iii. use, iv. registration and disposal of residues.
-55,000 Training of Trainers: a.
+IPMP and environmental and social management pesticide regulation on: i. imports, ii. transportation, iii. use, 55,000 Training of Trainers: a.
 NARO b.
 ACP c.
 MAAIF, Service Providers and NGOs a.
 Supervising IPMP implementation. b.
 Preparation of IPM training materials. c.
 Training extension workers. d.
 To be fully abreast with ICDRP IPMP and to conduct research in IPM. a.
 General overview of the project and the IPMP for the ICDRP; b.
 IPMP stakeholders and their roles; c.
-Pesticides (pes, classification, labelling registration etc.) 40,000 District level a.
-District staff b.
+Pesticides (pes, classification, labelling registration etc.) 40,000 a.
+Supervision of farmers and provision of extension support; b.
 Extension workers c.
 Members of the extension services. d.
 Farmers a.
-Supervision of farmers and provision of extension support; b.
-Preparation of farmer training materials, leaflets, demonstration c. material, radio and TV messages etc, d.
+Supervision of farmer training materials, leaflets, demonstration c. material, radio and TV messages etc, d.
 Training farmers and community leaders in IPM and safety, e.
 Organizing farmers for participatory learning and knowledge sharing events. a.
+Supervision of farmers and provision of extension of farmers for participatory learning and precautionary measure handling pesticides. g.
+Management of outbreak and pests. a.
 General overview of the project and the roles of its stakeholders in IPM; b.
 Pesticides (types, classification, labelling registration etc.), c.
 Skills in preparing IPMP work plans and budgets. d.
 Pesticides and environmental and social impacts; and mitigation measures. e.
 Indigenous and other pest management methods. f.
 Safety and precautionary measures while handling pesticides. g.
 Management of outbreak and migratory pests.
 60,000 h.
 Pesticide regulation on: imports, transportation, use, registration and disposal of residues. i.
 Farmer/Trainer coordination Farmers a.
 Attending IPM trainings and demonstrations b.
 IPMP implementation a.
-General overview of the project and the 55,000 Total 210,000
+General overview of the project and the IPMP for the ICDRP. b.
+IPMP stakeholders and their roles. c.
+Pesticides (types, classification, labelling registration etc.). d.
+Pesticides and environmental and social impacts; and mitigation measures. e.
+Indigenous and other pest management methods. f.
+Safety and precautionary measures while handling pesticides. g.
+Management of outbreak and migratory pests. h. pesticide regulation on: imports, transportation, use, registration and disposal of residues. i.
+Farmer/trainer cooperation 55,000 Total 210,000